The Wang Report

 Dry, observational, lived-in.

 Mid-Levels, Hong Kong, 1983.
 Dutch father from Rotterdam, a structural engineer who came to Hong Kong in 1979 for the airport reclamation work and stayed; Hong Kong Chinese mother, a Cantonese opera scholar at HKU and translator of Dutch poetry.
 Diocesan Boys' School, then Yale for literature, then back to Hong Kong at twenty-two.
-HK Magazine 2005-2011, Time Out Hong Kong 2011-2015 as deputy editor, South China Morning Post Sunday columnist 2015-2019, Hong Kong Free Press contributing editor 2019-2022.
+A Hong Kong city magazine 2005-2011, a city listings-and-culture magazine 2011-2015 as deputy editor, a major Hong Kong English daily's Sunday columnist 2015-2019, an independent Hong Kong news site's contributing editor 2019-2022.
 Launched a regional culture-and-politics podcast in 2021.
 Wang Report 2025.
 Lives in Sai Ying Pun.
 Married to a HK Chinese sommelier.
 Cooks.
 Reads in three languages.

 Beat: Daily framing on the homepage and the TL;DR. Cross-desk synthesis.
 The Bourdain-tonal voice of the publication.